etienneleba/TDD-hexagonal-project/docs/ADRS/10_TECHNICAL.md

 ### Decision

-I decide to remove phpspec and use pest instead
+I decide to remove phpspec and use phpunit instead

 ### Why

 Cause phpspec create a test for each class, so your code is very tight with the tests
-And pest auto-reload each time a file change.
+And pest auto-reload each time a file change with phpunit watcher.

 ### Consequences

-I remove phpspec and require pest
+I remove phpspec and require phpunit